Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Professor, Author, and Cultural Critic

-bell hooks (1952-2021) was an author, professor, feminist, and social activist.
+bell hooks (1952-2021) was an author, professor, and social activist.
 She published around 40 books, ranging from memoirs to scholarly essays, poetry to children's books.

 5. Greg Carr